MrJonesAPS/Syllabus/markdown/APCSP2324.md

 that aligns with the course.
 While some activities may be done during class time, others are extracurricular activities.
 The CTSO for this course is called Future Business Leaders of America (FBLA).
-For additional information, see <https://www.vafbla-pbl.org/> or contact Ms.
+For additional information, see <https://www.vafbla-pbl.org/> or contact Mr. Welsch.
-Naughton

 # Academic Integrity